oheba8/teachable_model_test/README.md

 # teachable_model_test

-Description
+🧠 Task Description
 This task involves creating an image recognition model using Google Teachable Machine.
-The model should be trained with at least two classes and then evaluated.
+The model should be trained to recognize at least two different classes and then evaluated for accuracy.

-Steps
-Train an image recognition model in Teachable Machine using at least two classes.
+🎯 1.
+Model Training
+Use the Teachable Machine platform to create an image classification model.

+Train the model using a minimum of two distinct classes (e.g., cats vs. dogs, or fruits vs. vegetables).

+Collect and upload appropriate images for each class.

+Complete the training process through the platform.

+💾 2.
+Model Export
-Export the model in TensorFlow → Keras format (for example: model.h5).
+After training, export the model in TensorFlow → Keras format.

+This format will allow you to use the model in a Python environment.

+You will receive files including the main model file (e.g., model.h5).

+🐍 3.
+Python Script for Prediction
-Create a Python script to load the model and predict an image.
-For example:
+Create a Python script to test the exported model.
+The script should:

-Import TensorFlow, Keras, NumPy, and PIL for image handling.
+Import necessary libraries (TensorFlow, Keras, NumPy, PIL).

-Load the model using keras.models.load_model("model.h5").
+Load the model file.

-Open the image using Image.open("test.jpg").resize((224, 224)).
-Convert the image to an array and normalize it with / 255.0.
-Use model.predict() to get predictions and np.argmax() to find the predicted class.
-Submit the Python script, exported model files, and a screenshot of the model running.
+Open and preprocess a test image (resize to 224x224 pixels and normalize).

+Run a prediction and display the predicted class result.

+📎 4.
+Submission Requirements
+You are required to submit the following:

+The Python script used to test the model.

+The exported model files from Teachable Machine.

+A screenshot showing the script running and displaying the predicted result.